 Mandai area roadkill: Developer takes protective measures but wildlife experts call for more

-SINGAPORE: More could be done to prevent roadkill in the Mandai area, where an eco-tourism hub is being developed, wildlife experts told Channel NewsAsia.
+SINGAPORE: More can be done to prevent roadkill in the Mandai area, where an eco-tourism hub is being developed, wildlife experts told Channel NewsAsia.

-The traffic accident on Thursday (Jun 21) along Bukit Timah Expressway in which a pregnant wild boar was killed, was the fifth reported roadkill in the area since development on the project started last year.
+A pregnant wild boar was killed in a traffic accident along Bukit Timah Expressway on Thursday (Jun 21), the fifth reported roadkill in the area since development on the project started last year.
 Last Sunday, a wild Sambar deer was killed along the same stretch of road.

 "They need to be far more efficient and urgent than they are doing now.
 At the area where a pangolin and leopard cat died, there are still no hoardings even till today," said veteran wildlife consultant Subaraj Rajathurai.